Exfoliating Acids vs. Enzymes

 WHEN TO CHOOSE ENZYMES

 In general, AHAs and BHAs are more potent, while enzymes are a great choice for people who might need something gentler.
 If you’re new to exfoliation or have sensitive skin, try exfoliating with enzymes first and then work your way up to exfoliating acids.
 Certain chemical exfoliants like salicylic acid are also a no-no during pregnancy, so you may want to reach for an enzyme exfoliant if you’re expecting.
+Our Dual Enzyme Clay mask is great and safe to use during pregnancy and breastfeeding.

 WHEN TO CHOOSE AN ACID